Establishing a UK Practice Centre for Mindful Living and healing in challenging times

 A spiritual home and focal point for practice in the UK will greatly strengthen the UK national Sangha.

 Many people have benefitted from the wisdom, lightness and joy that Plum Village monastics have cultivated.
-This precious resource will be available in the UK.

 Through a wild, natural setting and opportunities to put our hands in the earth on a ‘Happy Farm’, Being Peace Centre will foster the love and connection we need to respond to the grave challenges of climate change.

-Many steps towards have been taken including:
+Many initial steps have been taken including:

 Thich Nhat Hanh